MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 5. Select your browser's **back** button to return to the Benefits page.

 ### Setting communications preferences
-If you would like to receive periodic updates about your subscription and benefits, including the monthly Visual Studio Subscriptions newsletter, [update your preferences](https://app.vsaex.visualstudio.com/me?workflowID=devprogram&tab=edit) by checking the box for Visual Studio Subscriptions in your Visual Studio profile.
+To receive periodic updates and newsletters about your subscription and benefits, [update your preferences](https://app.vsaex.visualstudio.com/me?workflowID=devprogram&tab=edit) and check the box for Visual Studio Subscriptions in your Visual Studio profile.
 You can change these preferences and unsubscribe at any time.

    > [!div class="mx-imgBorder"]
    > ![Setting Preferences](_img/manage-vs-subscriptions/change-prefs.png "Select the Visual Studio subscriptions program emails checkbox to receive updates.")